Missouri

 5-Year Survival Rate:

-- The percent of people alive five years after being diagnosed with lung cancer (the survival rate) in Missouri is 24.7%, which is significantly lower than the national rate of 26.6%.
+- The percent of people alive five years after being diagnosed with lung cancer is 28.4%, which is significantly lower than the national rate of 29.7%.

-- It ranks 27th among the 42 states with survival data, placing it in the below average tier.
+- Missouri ranks 25th among the 39 states with survival data, placing it in the average tier.

-- Over the last five years, the survival rate in Missouri improved by 26%.
+- Over the last five years, the survival rate improved by 31%.

 Early Diagnosis:

-- 27.4% of cases are caught at an early stage, which is significantly higher than the national rate of 26.6%.
+- In Missouri, 29.2% of cases are caught at an early stage, which is significantly higher than the national rate of 28.1%.

-- It ranks 19th among the 47 states with data on diagnosis at an early stage, placing it in the average tier.
+- Missouri ranks 19th among the 50 states with data on diagnosis at an early stage, placing it in the average tier.

-- Over the last five years, the early diagnosis rate in Missouri did not change significantly.
+- Over the last five years, the early diagnosis rate improved by 12%.

 Lung Cancer Treatment